Aerial Robot Simulation via the Pegasus Extension¶

 PLAY_SIM_ON_START="false" # Not supported in standalone script mode

-There are two modes for launching Pegasus simulations: - Load an existing USD file (e.g. *.pegasus.robot.usd) — to simulate a prebuilt robot/environment setup. - Use a standalone Python script — to dynamically generate a USD and configure the world from scratch.
+- Use a standalone Python script — to dynamically generate a USD and configure the world from scratch.

-This is toggled by the ISAAC_SIM_USE_STANDALONE_SCRIPT variable in the .env file.
+This is toggled by the ISAAC_SIM_USE_STANDALONE variable in the .env file.
 If set to false, the file specified by ISAAC_SIM_GUI is loaded directly.
 If set to true, the script named in ISAAC_SIM_SCRIPT_NAME is executed to generate the scene.
-It is generally recommended to use the scripted approach to generate new scenes (or at least the pegasus drone) since it handles a lot of the OmniGraph and sensor configurations automatically, then saving it, for future reuse and setting ISAAC_SIM_USE_STANDALONE_SCRIPT to false afterwards with ISAAC_SIM_GUI pointing to your saved file.
+It is generally recommended to use the scripted approach to generate new scenes (or at least the pegasus drone) since it handles a lot of the OmniGraph and sensor configurations automatically, then saving it, for future reuse and setting ISAAC_SIM_USE_STANDALONE to false afterwards with ISAAC_SIM_GUI pointing to your saved file.

 Scripted Scene Generation¶